source-academy/js-slang/doc/README_4.md

       <a href="../ARRAYS/index.html">ARRAYS</a>: Support for arrays
     </li>
     <li>
-      <a href="../ARRAYS/index.html">MCE</a>: Support for the meta-circular evaluator
+      <a href="../MCE/index.html">MCE</a>: Support for the meta-circular evaluator
     </li>
   </ul>

-In the missions and lectures, we use of the following
+The <a href="https://sourceacademy.nus.edu.sg">Source Academy</a>,
+a learning environment that uses SICP JS and Source, comes with the following
 <a href="External libraries/">external libraries</a>:
   <ul>
     <li>